Saint Patrick’s Parish – Our Story

 In September of 2002, Reverend William C. Rousseau came to our parish.
 He worked closely with the Spiritual Life Commission to provide additional opportunities for growth within the church community.
 Father Bill left at the end of May in 2003 to return to St. Anne’s in Chicopee where he had once served.

 St. Patrick’s was pleased to welcome Reverend Thomas M. Shea on June 7, 2003.
 One of his immediate responsibilities was the renovations of the Social Center.

 The parish is blessed with an active Ladies Guild which gathers the women for many social and fund raising activities.
 The K of C Council 1721 serves the parish in providing monthly suppers and breakfasts.
 The Scouting program and CYO offers many youth activities.

-The Parish Pastoral Council has led the parish in providing the St. Patrick’s dinner and meat pie supper.
+The Parish Pastoral Council has led the parish in providing the St. Patrick’s dinner, picnic and meat pie supper.
 They support our infant & toddler program, welcome new parishioners, prayers for peace and vocations.